-Figure B-1-b

-Entering Grade Averages (Average Mark),

-Arts & Science and Engineering by Campus, Fall 2010 to Fall 2013
+Figure B-1-b Entering Grade Averages (Average Mark), Arts & Science and Engineering by Campus, Fall 2010 to Fall 2014

-The bars below indicate the average entering marks of students who enrolled in Arts & Science programs at each of the three campuses and at U of T overall over a four-year period.
-The last group of bars below indicates the average entering marks of students who enrolled in Engineering program at U of T overall over a four-year period.
+The bars below indicate the average entering marks of students who enrolled in Arts & Science programs at each of the three campuses and at U of T overall.
+The last group of bars below indicates the average entering marks of students who enrolled in Engineering program at U of T.

-Source: Data provided by Admissions & Awards.
+1. Source: Data provided by Admissions & Awards.
 Based on final program admission average.